|

 Loyalty

-According to research, this same hormone -Oxytocin, also helps men in monogamous relationships to keep their distance with other women.
-This minimizes the opportunity to establish contact during social interactions, limits men sending signals of interest.
+According to research, this same hormone, Oxytocin, also helps men in monogamous relationships to keep their distance from other women.
+This minimizes the opportunity to establish contact during social interactions, limits men from sending signals of interest.
 It promotes monogamy and loyalty.

 Love